openzklib/openzl/docs/src/std/bool.md

     type Type = FVar;
 }
 ```
 Here `FVar` is a type that represents variables in the R1CS that can have values in `F`.
-With this implementation specify that the `R1CS<F>` compiler represents booleans as variables with values in `F`.
+With this implementation we specify that the `R1CS<F>` compiler represents booleans as variables with values in `F`.

 `Has<bool>` is a necessary trait for a compiler type to make sense of many natural operations such as comparison, conditional switching, assertion, *etc*.
 For example, an `==` comparison between two variables in `COM` produces a boolean truth value; this truth value must itself be represented somehow within `COM`, hence the requirement `COM: Has<bool>` in order for equality comparisons to be possible in `COM`.
-See [here](./cmp.md) for more on comparisons in ECLAIR.
+See [Cmp](./cmp.md) for more on comparisons in ECLAIR.

 ## Assert